vonzhou/OpencvAPP/README.md

 * v0.2 - Feature detecting using ORB !
 * v0.3 - Get Feature Descriptor using ORB !
 * v0.4 - Customize the button and choose pictures for feature detecting ..!
+* v0.5 - Choose a folder and extract all the images ORB descriptor, to see its cost !